stefanoborini/book-the-software-company/04-documentation.md

 but it's probably better to focus on keeping competences and teams together so that projects are not handed out to some new random person/group every time.

+- big concepts need a high level picture.
+No space to see it or poor tools to represent them.